imranpciu/Ami-Coding-Pari-Na/README.md

 # "Ami Coding Pari Na" Django Web Application
 # Description
-Khoj The Search is a Django-based web application that allows users to perform searches on a list of input values.
+Ami Coding Pari Na is a Django-based web application that allows users to perform searches on a list of input values.
 Users can enter a comma-separated list of integers as input values and then search for a specific value in the list.
 The application will display whether the search value is present in the input values or not.

 # Features
 1. User Authentication: The application provides user authentication using Django's built-in authentication system.
 Users can sign up, log in, and log out to access the search functionality.